JohanAanesen/CSAMS/README.md

 ### When updating the code/server
 - Export the database before updating the server (as a precausion)
-- Store your makefile changes somewhere, copy paste or whatever
 - run sudo git pull
 - Forfeit any local changes
-- might have to run git pull again to make it pull after local changes forfeited
-- update the makefile again, run 'sudo make new'
+- Run the server with 'sudo make build'
 - once it's running, run 'sudo make resart' to restart the service and attach the already existing database
 - Verify that the database has been attached (try to login or check adminer)
 - If not import the database previously exported.